€57,48 €47,50 excl. VAT

 General information

-Golden Retriever Muscular Dystrophy (GRMD) is a form of the X-linked muscle disorder Duchenne Muscular Dystrophy (DMD) specific to the Golden Retriever.
+Muscular Dystrophy (MD) is an X-linked muscular disorder, equivalent to Duchenne Muscular Dystrophy (DMD) in humans.
 The disorder is severe and ultimately fatal, and causes progressive degradation of the dog’s muscles.
-Like other forms of DMD, this variant is caused by an X-linked recessive mutation to the DMD gene.
+It is caused by an X-linked recessive mutation to the DMD gene.

 Clinical features

 Clinical signs are shuffling gait or shortened stride, inability to completely open the jaw, difficulty eating, thickening of the base of the tongue, excessive salivation, abduction of front paws, adduction of stifles and hocks, and prominent wasting of temporal and trunk muscles.
-Signs start presentation at approximately 8 weeks of age, and are ultimately fatal.
+Signs start presenting at approximately 8 weeks of age, and are ultimately fatal.

 Additional information